Tim-kieboom/sol_frontend/sol-lang.md

 }
 ```

+**`TypeInfo` is reflectable through `if type` just like any other union** — it isn't
+special-cased or hidden from the `any` machinery it's built on top of, so
+`if type v: TypeInfo := value` works the same way it would for any other union type (§10, §19.2).

-**Open:** exact shape of `PrimitiveKind`/`VariantInfo`/`EnumVariantInfo`; whether `TypeInfo` is
+**Open:** exact shape of `PrimitiveKind`/`VariantInfo`/`EnumVariantInfo`; whether field *values*
-itself usable as an `&any`'s target for `if type` (reflecting on reflection); whether field
-*values* (not just names/types/offsets) are reachable generically for a struct behind an `&any`
+(not just names/types/offsets) are reachable generically for a struct behind an `&any` — that's
-— that's the piece that would make something like a generic serializer possible, and it's the
+the piece that would make something like a generic serializer possible, and it's the part most
-part most likely to run into the borrow-checker/ownership questions from §19.1 and §19.2 again,
+likely to run into the borrow-checker/ownership questions from §19.1 and §19.2 again, just
-just per-field instead of for the whole value.
+per-field instead of for the whole value.

 ---